day8/re-frame/docs/CodeWalkthrough.md

 ## Namespace

-Because this example is so "simple", the code is in a single namespace.
+Because this example is so small, the code is in a single namespace.
 Within it, we'll need access to both `reagent` and `re-frame`.
 So, we start like this:
 ```clj